Info for New LCCC Members

 MEMBERS-ONLY AREA OF WEBSITE

 On this LCCC website members have access to the club roster, old newsletters, info on discounts and a whole lot more.
-You'll need the password you created when you joined.
+You'll need the password you create when you join.

 WHITEWATER: GETTING STARTED FROM SCRATCH